 The controller is the same as on the Yukon.
 It works great, but it is made of plastic and a little fragile.
 The buttons can easily get broken off and is a part that may need to get replaced if you are not careful.

 Derailleur with Guard

 The Elegant has the Tourney Shimano RD-TX35D 7 speed direct rear derailleur.
-Shimano's basic 7 speed derailleur.
-This is Shimanos entry level derailleur.
-It is protect by a guard that seems to be standard on most Voltbikes.
-It really is a good addition the the bike and does a nice job of protecting the derailleur if the bike falls over.
+Shimano's basic 7-speed derailleur.
+This is Shimano's entry-level derailleur.
+It is protected by a guard that seems to be standard on most Voltbikes.
+It really is a good addition to the bike and does a nice job of protecting the derailleur if the bike falls over.

 The original Elegant had the battery mounted on the back and was only a 36-volt battery.
 The new Voltbike Elegant now is a 48 volt, 11.6Ah Samsung ICR18650-26F Cells Lithium-ion battery weighing 7 lbs.
 It is mounted on the new aluminum-alloy 6061 frame, lower down below the crossbar.
 This gives the bike a lower center of gravity and a much better feel when riding.

-A big improvement on the new Elegant are the brakes.
-The original brakes were band brakes and from customer feedback they did not work that great.
+A big improvement in the new Elegant are the brakes.
+The original brakes were band brakes and from customer feedback, they did not work that great.

 The new Elegant has Tektro Novela MD-M311 front and rear mechanical disc brakes.
 These are basic disc brakes that require more hand strength to actuate than hydraulic: you have to press hard to stop.
 Hydraulic disk brakes would be a nice upgrade in future models.